Avia IV - Sample Chapters from Draft 3.5

 You sound asleep.
 How are you feeling?"
 Brian asked.

 "I'm okay.
 It seems to be getting better," Benton said.

 "Are you still at the hospital?"
 Brian asked.

 "I am.
 I guess I'm going to be here until I'm healed, but I think my lawyer is working on something to try and get me out of here," Benton said.

 "Have they charged you?"
 Brian asked.

-"With felon in possession of a weapon," Benton said.
+"Felon in possession of a weapon," Benton said.
 "But my lawyer and his team doesn't think it's going to stick.
 Did you guys make it to Sarasota?"

-"We did," Brian said.
 "We're at Avia's, and we're all fine.
 Locke is in Sarasota though."

 "Fucking figures," Benton said.
 "I heard he was fired."